HenryPengZou/TestNUC/README.md

 Simply run the [aggregation_num_unlabeled_data.ipynb](https://github.com/HenryPengZou/TestNUC/blob/main/scripts_gpt4omini/aggregation_num_unlabeled_data.ipynb) notebook to reproduce and visualize test-time scaling results with varying amounts of unlabeled data.

 ## Tutorial
+This section provides a straightforward and efficient way to implement the TestNUC algorithm.
+As an example, we demonstrate it using gpt4o-mini with NV-Embed-v2 on the Banking77 dataset.
+You may also apply this approach to other datasets, embedders, and LLMs.

 ### 1. Obtain Embeddings